Between Me And You

 The Sandaime hadn't felt this confused in a long while.
 People regarded him as a wise man, a man willing to sacrifice himself for his village, smart, intelligent, brave, kind and caring for all.
 And they weren't far from the truth.
 Most rumours had at least an ounce of truth in them, or they wouldn't exist.
 If you'd believe some of the rumours the Sandaime would be as fit and active as he'd been at the beginning of his Hokageship.
 The Sandaime chuckled.
 Yes, some rumours really pushed it a bit too far.

-The Sandaime sat behind his desk in his office, vaguely staring to nothing in front of him.
+The Sandaime sat behind his desk in his office, staring at nothing in particular.
 He was lost in thought, something he was quite often.
-He shook himself out of it, and took a look at the papers that laid on his desk.
+He shook himself out of it, and took a look at the papers that were on his desk.
 Yes, young Naruto's injuries were very odd.

-The medical files on Naruto, along with an investigation report investigating Naruto's circumstances for the past weeks were both opened right in front of him.
+The medical files on Naruto, along with an investigation report investigating Naruto's circumstances for the past weeks were lying in front of him on his desk.

 The Sandaime gave the medical report another brief look.
 State upon being found: exhaustion as well as chakra exhaustion… bleeding eyes, slight case of malnutrition…

-Frowning, the Sandaime could only be glad that he himself had missed the havoc Naruto was almost always causing in the village, and had searched him out.
+Frowning, the Sandaime could only be glad that he himself had missed the havoc Naruto was almost always causing in the village, and had looked for him.
 The Sandaime frowned even deeper as he tried to make sense of what all of these reports were telling him.
 None of them could answer how Naruto had ended up in his condition…